neo-chem-synth-wave/literature/contribution/instructions.md

 # Contribution Instructions
 To contribute to this repository, please adhere to the following instructions:

-1. Check out a new branch with an appropriate title. (_e.g._, 20001231_contribution_by_mcauthorsky_a_e)
+1. Check out a **new branch** with an appropriate title. (_e.g._, `20001231_contribution_by_mcauthorsky_a_e`)

-2. Add the new literature files in the appropriate publication year directories.
+2. Add the new literature files in the **appropriate publication year directories**.
 If a publication year directory does not exist, create it yourself.
-Only add officially published peer-reviewed literature relevant to computer-assisted chemical synthesis. (_i.e._, avoid adding pre-print publications)
+Only add officially published peer-reviewed literature relevant to computer-assisted chemical synthesis, and avoid adding pre-print publications.
 Refer to the section outlining the [relevant literature sources](#relevant-literature-sources) for more information.
 Adhere to the following literature file naming conventions: